ATAboukhadra/THOR-Net/README.md

-# KeypointRCNN-GraFormer
+# THOR-Net

-This repo contains the PyTorch implementation for Hand object pose and shape estimation using Keypoint RCNN and GraFormer.
+This repo contains the PyTorch implementation for Two-Hands-Object reconstruction network (THOR-Net).

 ## Dependencies